 Three things you should definitely do

 1. Be prepared for the steps.
 There are hundreds and hundreds (and hundreds!) of stone steps to walk up and down and they can be steep in places.

 2. Spend a couple of nights in Pokhara at the end of the trek; this lakeside town is one of Nepal’s prettiest and the ideal place to rest weary legs.
 This post has more ideas on things to do in Pokhara.
 You should also factor in some time in Kathmandu.

-3. Remember to bring warm clothes; it gets very chilly as soon as the sun sets.
+3. Remember to bring warm clothes.
+It sounds obvious, but it gets very chilly as soon as the sun sets.
 We brought snacks and sweets, which encouraged everyone to keep walking.
 An iPad in the evening became a fantastic distraction for the kids who tended to eat earlier and then watch a movie while we had dinner.